de-mklinger/exec/README.md

 ### Stdout, stderr and full buffers

-When a program produces output on stdout or stderr, this output is usually buffered on the OS level up to a certain amount.
-When the buffer is full but the program still produces output, it is possible that the program blocks.
+When a program produces output on stdout or stderr, this output is usually buffered on the OS level up to some magic buffer size.
+When this buffer is full, strange things may happen.
+A programm producing more output may block and never return.

-To avoid this, it is required to read all output from the program.
+The only way to avoid this situation with Java Processes is to either activly read all output the program produces or to discard any output.

-### Reading output requires threads
+This library handles stdout and stderr and keeps your processes running.

-To read output from a program while waiting for it to exit, we need to use threads in Java.
-As we have two output streams (stdout and stderr), we need at least two threads.
-This library handles all required threading to read the program's output automatically.
-Threads are re-used by default.
+It allows you to consume the output you are actually interested in and don't care about the rest.

 Exec Features